Operational Safety Cases - From the Countryside Into The Cities

 Both of these articles essentially put the responsibility of ensuring safety onto the operator.

 Article 241 seems to refer more to the completion of a comprehensive risk assessment.
 This risk assessment must look at the probability of different modes of failure, the potential consequence of those failures and therefore the risk involved in the flight.
-If the risk is deemed too high, then mitigating factors should then be put in place to ensure that performing the flight would not be deemed reckless
+If the risk is deemed too high, then mitigating factors should be put in place to ensure that performing the flight would not be deemed reckless.

 As an example, operating an aircraft with just 4 motors and with no data on the reliability of those motors or their mean time to failure, means that the probability of a failure of any motor could be deemed quite high.
-When hovering overhead people, the chances of a failure leading to an impact with a person would be quite high.
-If the UAV had a take-off mass of 5 Kg, the consequence of a failure could be considerable.
-Taking all of this into account a lot of operators may deem this flight to be too risky and so either the equipment they were using would need to be revised, or other forms of mitigation would need to be in place (i.e. a ballistic parachute) .
-The only way this will be tested will be in a court of law with a judge staring the operator in the eye, and so it is important that all operators do everything they can to conform to the ALARP methodology of reducing risk
+When hovering above people, the chances of a failure leading to an impact with a person would be quite high.
+If the UAV had a take-off mass of 5 kg, the consequence of a failure could be considerable.
+Taking all of this into account a lot of operators may deem this flight too risky and so either the equipment they were using would need to be revised, or other forms of mitigation would need to be in place (i.e., a ballistic parachute) .
+The only way this will be tested will be in a court of law with a judge staring the operator in the eye, and so it is important that all operators do everything they can to conform to the ALARP methodology of reducing risk.

 So what are the key risks when operating in congested areas?

 Below is a list of key risks which has been compiled over many years of piloting of which a large proportion have been in and around central London.
 Some of these may be obvious but others less so:

 Failure of a motor - if no redundancy is available, then this will lead to a crash with a high chance of hitting either a person, vehicle or property not under the control of the pilot